The Samsung Galaxy S7 Oreo update brings new features, enhancements, and a new set of frustrating problems.

 As we push away from the release date we’re starting to hear about the problems Galaxy S7 and Galaxy S7 Edge users are running into on Oreo.
 Some of these issues have carried over from Android Nougat, but many others are brand new.

-The current list includes some of the usual culprits like weird battery drain, issues with Bluetooth, Enterprise issues, and issues manually installing the software ahead of the OTA.
+The current list includes some of the usual culprits like weird battery drain, issues with Bluetooth, Enterprise issues, and issues manually installing the software ahead of their OTA.

-We’re also hearing about boot issues and hanging updates, Google Drive problems, flickering screens, problems with the phone’s Developer Options, and some major issues with the popular Pokemon Go application.
+We’re also hearing about boot issues and hanging updates, Google Drive problems, flickering screens, problems with the phone’s Developer Options, faint status bar, and some major issues with the popular Pokemon Go application.

-These issues appear to be isolated for the moment but again we expect complaints to pickup as the Galaxy S7 Oreo roll out picks up.
-It’s still fairly limited.
+These issues appear to be isolated for the moment, but again, we expect complaints to pickup as the Galaxy S7 Oreo roll out picks up speed.

 Where to Find Feedback